 A graph object defined at the result level SHALL be referenced only by graphTraversal objects (§3.36) defined in the graphTraversals property (§3.24.18) of the result object in which it is defined.
 This contrasts with graph objects defined at the run level (§3.14.14), which MAY be referenced by graphTraversal objects defined in the graphTraversals property of any result object in theRun.

-If graphs is absent, it SHALL default to an empty array.

 graphTraversals property

 If a result object contains a graphs property (§3.24.17), or if theRun contains a graphs property (§3.14.14), then the result object MAY contain a property named graphTraversals whose value is an array of one or more unique (§3.7.2) graphTraversal objects (§3.36).
 If neither the result object nor theRun contains a graphs property, the graphTraversals property SHALL be absent.
 A graph traversal is a path through the code that visits one or more nodes in a specified graph.

-If graphTraversals is absent, it SHALL default to an empty array.

 stacks property

 A result object MAY contain a property named stacks whose value is an array of stacks or more stack objects (§3.38).
 The stacks property is intended for use by analysis tools that collects call stack information in the process of producing results.

-If stacks is absent, it SHALL default to an empty array.

 NOTE: The SARIF file format allows multiple stack objects within a single result object to allow for the possibility that more than one call stack might be relevant to a single result.

 relatedLocations property